samkennerly/braidcoin/README.md

 ## TODO

+Use NetworkX for drawing?

 Use scipy.sparse instead of graph-tool?

-NetworkX for drawing?
+OCD/YCA afor large cohorts: find 1/2/4/8... parents and do binary search?

 Compare to DAG NIGHT: https://eprint.iacr.org/2022/1494.pdf

+See also: PHANTOM, GHOSTDAG

 figure out bind mount weirdness with Docker Engine for Linux